gagizagi/Axolotl-GO/README.md

 ### Introduction

-Update 14.4.2018: Almost done with the big update.
-All that's needed now is some testing and more polish.
-Hopefully live within the next week.

 Discord and IRC bot focused primarily on providing current season airing anime episode updates as discord @mentions.
 Bot has 99.9% uptime and is currently in daily use on over 200 servers.